k1kolev/info/features/projects/index.md

 No matter how small or large each project (as well as the company doing it) is, even companies

-Project management plays a huge role in any
+Project management plays a substantial role in all these and other businesses.